What You Need to Know Before You Get Breast Implants

 Mammograms can’t see through breast implants, and the most recent research indicates they will miss the tumors of half of the augmented women who have breast cancer.

 Mammograms must be performed by a skilled technician who is aware that you have implants.
 This costs more, takes longer, and will expose you to more radiation each time you have a mammogram.
 And according to a study by FDA scientists, mammograms can cause implants to rupture.

 Research by the National Cancer Institute has found that women with breast augmentation are more likely to die of brain cancer or lung cancer compared to other plastic surgery patients.
-However, the scientists who did the study aren’t sure whether that is conclusive or just happened by chance.

 What to ask your doctor